Botanical: Hibiscus syriacus

 Rose of Sharon is used externally as an emollient to soften and soothe the skin, as well as used internally for digestive disorders – decoction of the flowers is diuretic, ophthalmic and stomachic.
 It is also used for dizziness and bloody stools together with gas.

-The number one health benefit known to science from consuming Rose of sharon tree is that it lowers blood pressure.
+Hibiscus tea, otherwise known as roselle or sour tea, has many health benefits.
+One of the few that is actually supported by clinical trials is the impact of hibiscus tea on blood pressure.
+This is the number one health benefit known to science from consuming Rose of Sharon (Hibiscus).
 The plant is still being studied to determine what other benefits it may hold.
-It does contain vitamin C, and anthocyanins which are antioxidants.
+It does contain vitamin C and anthocyanins which are antioxidants.

 Tea: use 1 teaspoon flowers or leaf (for a stronger tea use 2 teaspoons) per cup of tea (about 8 ounces).
 Add the water, boiling to your herb. steep for 5-10 minutes.
 If you would like additional flavor add a large slice of orange or lemon or three slices of fresh juicy peaches.
 Sweeten with honey to suit your taste.